fengyuanchen/viewerjs/README.md

 > If it is a string, it should be one of the attributes of each image element.
 > If it is a function, it will be called on each image and should return a valid image URL.

+### container

+- Type: `Element` or `String`
+- Default: `'body'`
+- An element or a valid selector for [Document.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)

+The container to put the viewer in modal mode.

+> Only available when the `inline` option is set to `false`.

 ### filter

 - Type: `Function`